Updated: Dec 31, 2020

 In the peacetime as demands for your time and attention grow from multiple sources it is easy to get distracted and focus on too many things.
 Taking care of your clients and treating them as your number one priority will generate revenue and it is revenue that pays for all the other high priorities.

 It is critical to be an effective communicator during a crisis to make sure the messages and instructions are understood and unambiguous.
 Take the opportunity in your everyday leadership role to improve your public speaking skills which will enhance your ability to influence and motivate others.
-This is an interesting article on how mastering dialogue in crucial moments has a disproportionate effect on your leadership and the broader organisation performance: https://www.clomedia.com/2019/02/01/a-leaders-guide-to-effective-dialogue-under-pressure/?utm_campaign=ED_CLO_CLO%20Today_Q1_2019&utm_source=hs_email&utm_medium=email&utm_content=69524972&_hsenc=p2ANqtz-9xV6h4PfiRneu6JP3BC0XGw5axHS9QquXf78NocKELhK_HCK38wgQerA1MwCnRZkoAe8xYAcjT4UpVFvI-DW5CR0k35fvbYx7PUj2sLoqRPqsvYTw&_hsmi=69524972
+Here is an interesting article on how mastering dialogue in crucial moments has a disproportionate effect on your leadership and the broader organisation performance.

 Listen to understand and not respond.
 How can you take in critical information if you are constantly working out the best way to respond to what is being said?
-I have previously written about the 3 levels of listening, https://www.rylncoaching.com/blog/the-most-important-of-your-five-senses-for-effective-leadership success in a crisis demands level 2 and 3 listening so as to pick up much useful information as possible.
+I have previously written about the 3 levels of listening - successfully navigating through a crisis demands level 2 and 3 listening so we pick up much useful information as possible.

 Control your boundaries

-I have written about this previously https://www.rylncoaching.com/blog/the-importance-of-time-when-we-don-t-have-enough where I have highlighted four critical points that Bill Gates and Warren Buffett make regarding your time.
+I have written about the importance of time previously.
+The four critical points that Bill Gates and Warren Buffett make regarding your time.

 “You control your time”